Goodwill Impairment

 There used to be a more complex system for goodwill impairments, but the above system was introduced as a replacement via ASU 2017-04.

-You're a tax accountant, trying to figure out the goodwill resulting from the previous acquisition of Romeo Industries.
+You're a tax accountant, trying to figure out the goodwill resulting from the previous acquisition of Atomic Industries.

 - This year's financials are: